HarperDB/documentation/docs/developers/operations-api/components.md

 - operation _(required)_ - must always be `add_ssh_key`
 - name _(required)_ - the name of the key
 - key _(required)_ - the private key contents.
 Must be an ed25519 key.
 Line breaks must be delimited with `\n` and have a trailing `\n`
 - host _(required)_ - the host for the ssh config (see below).
 Used as part of the `package` url when deploying a component using this key.
-It must match the host portion of the `package` url for the component (ex: host for git@github.com url is `github.com`)
 - hostname _(required)_ - the hostname for the ssh config (see below).
 Used to map `host` to an actual domain (e.g. `github.com`)
 - known_hosts _(optional)_ - the public SSH keys of the host your component will be retrieved from.
 If `hostname` is `github.com` this will be retrieved automatically.
 Line breaks must be delimited with `\n`
 - replicated _(optional)_ - if true, HarperDB will replicate the key to all nodes in the cluster.
 Must be a boolean.